ku-sldg/plih/_simple/5-Failure.md

 Second, `ABE` and `ABE` with types are two different languages.  `ABE` with types (`ABET`[^2]) uses the same definition for evaluation, but implicitly says that only languages satisfying its associated `typeof` function should be interpreted.
 The `typeof` definition becomes a part of the `ABET` language.
 We'll discuss this further in later chapters.

 An interesting question is whether the `ABE` interpreters can be made equivalent.
 The issue is in the `if` statement where the original interpreter does not require the true and false cases to have the same type while the typed interpreter does.
 The simple answer is no.  Making the `ABE` interpreter with dynamic error handling catch cases where the true and false cases are not the same type requires having the interpreter predict types or execute both arms.
 Making the type checker allow cases where the types are different, but the interpreter does not crash requires predicting how the result of the `if` will be used.
-In essense, each interpreter would be required to implement the other.
+In essence, each interpreter would be required to implement the other.

 ## Definitions